- Aquatics

 The susceptible area around Ngarara Stream increases with these RSLR scenarios.
 Land around several streets set back from the coastline become susceptible to flooding (Titoki Rd, Tutere St, Hona St and Hemara St).
 The Waimanu lagoon and the surrounding land become susceptible to direct flooding from the Waikanae Estuary through overtopping of the Waimanu causeway.

-The area around the north end of Titoki Rd becomes susceptible to direct flooding from the Ngarara Stream.
-Field Way, Hughes St and Frances St are susceptible to inundation through stormwater outfalls.
+The area around Field Way and Hughes Street are susceptible to inundation through stormwater outfalls.
 South of Waimeha Stream, much of the area is susceptible to direct flooding from the Waimeha Stream and Waikanae Estuary, through the Waimanu Lagoon.

-Coastal stormwater outlets are the only council infrastructure identified as vulnerable to coastal erosion in Waikanae.
-For private land parcels, this area is ranked 5th most vulnerable in the district over a 100-year timeframe.
+Coastal stormwater outlets are the only Council infrastructure identified as vulnerable to coastal erosion in Waikanae.
+Up to 107 private properties could be exposed to coastal erosion under the higher SSP5-8.5 scenario over the next 100 years.

 For coastal flooding, the key evacuation route, Te Moana Road, becomes increasingly susceptible to inundation in extremely large storms along with RSLR.

-Coastal science experts from Jacobs assessed the susceptibility and vulnerability of coastal erosion and flooding hazards across the entire Kāpiti District.
+Coastal science experts from Jacobs assessed the susceptibility of coastal erosion and flooding hazards and the exposure or vulnerability of land parcels and infrastructure (eg, roads, bridges, three water assets) to these hazards across the entire Kāpiti District.

 Coastal erosion